How to spot unhealthy behaviour in the bedroom

 Click the play button below to begin or add our bot on Skype.

 - Brook provides free sexual health and wellbeing services for young people in the UK.
 Brook's services include local clinics and online digital sex and relationships tool.

 - Relate is an affordable relationship and sex counselling service.
 0300 100 1234

 - The Revenge Porn Helpline can help you stop the reach of explicit photos.
-Ring them confidentially on 0345 6000 459
+If you are over 18, ring them confidentially on 0345 6000 459

 - Do you want to understand your relationship better?
 Love Smart helps you work it all out.